heropon1k/Employee-Payroll-Tracker/README.md

 ## Introduction
 This project serves as an introduction to JavaScript.

-The script prompts the user for a first name, last name, salary, of an employee and stores it in an array.
-If a string is inputed when the window prompts for a salary, the code will produce a log saying that input is not a number and set the salary to 0.
+The script prompts the user for employee data.
+First name, last name, and salary.
+Using the information provided, it will display all the info in a box, calculate the average salary, and randomly pick one of the employees.

-The script will also output the average of all salaries obtained from the user, and randomly select an employee and display both in the logs.

 ## Mock Up
 An example of what this will look like after the user has finished inputing data.